-The season, which was paused March 12 due to concerns surrounding the coronavirus, will restart with the Stanley Cup Qualifiers in two hub cities, each hosting 12 teams from one conference.
+The season, which was paused March 12 due to concerns surrounding the coronavirus, is scheduled to restart Aug.
+1 with the Stanley Cup Qualifiers in two hub cities, each hosting 12 teams from one conference.
+The 12 Eastern Conference teams will be based in Toronto, the 12 Western Conference teams will be based in Edmonton.

 The top four teams in the Eastern or Western Conference will play each other once (three games per team) in a round-robin to decide the top four seeds for the first round of the Stanley Cup Playoffs.
 These games will be played with regular-season overtime and shootout rules, with ties in the final standings broken by regular-season points percentage.
 The four teams from the Western Conference are the St. Louis Blues, Colorado Avalanche, Vegas Golden Knights and Dallas Stars.